Learning and Academic Resources

 - Ensure you are purchasing the correct textbook edition by using the ISBN (a 10-or 13-digit number) listed by the instructor.

 Academic support services are offered on a variety of topics in several locations across campus.
-Explore our 15 learning centers and other learning support resources.
+Explore our learning centers and discover tutoring and study resources.

 Free Tutoring

-Encourage your student to use these free resources!
+Encourage your student to connect to these free resources through the Learning Support website.

 Campus Libraries